 I’ll store the tools I use less frequently here because these cabinets are not as easy to reach.
 This is where I’ll stash cutting tools, adhesives, hand tools, my router, and router bits.

 Step 3.
-Organize the Tools in the Cabinet
+How to Organize Tools: Fill the Cabinet

 Now that I decided where I’ll store my tools it was time to organize them in the cabinets.
 I used my heat map as a guide to place the tools in the cabinets.